 C Cllr Morgan raised the following points:

-A48/M4 Junction 34 Consultation – Further to Welsh Government confirming they would not be funding any further studies in relation to the consultation, C Cllr Morgan felt that it would be good practice to keep alert to any possibility of the scheme surfacing in the future
+A48/M4 Junction 34 Consultation – Further to Welsh Government confirming they would not be funding any further studies in relation to the consultation, C Cllr Morgan felt that it would be good practice to keep alert to any possibility of the scheme resurfacing in the future.

 Highways – previously cluster groups had worked well in respect of lobbying specific projects and C Cllr Morgan wondered if this could be a possibility moving forward.
 He felt that this may be beneficial to help develop any particular approaches on items which may be of interest across Community Councils.
 Cllr Field confirmed that our involvement with a local cluster group had been successful in influencing the Welsh Government’s decision to legislate the introduction of a 20mph default speed limit across Wales.
 Cllr Field also noted that the meetings at One Voice Wales were also an additional forum for raising current matters for discussion and possible means for changing policy.